Samuel-Sampson/Comcast-Telecom-Consumer-Complaints/README.md

 This project is a part of the Simplilearn Data Science Master Program

-Repository includes:
+This Repository includes:
 1) CSV file of Customer Complaint Data
-2) Jupyter Notebook with Analysis
+2) Jupyter Notebook with the source code
+3) A PDF write-up of the analysis